How to clean a dishwasher – an expert-approved step-by-step guide for sparkling dishes every time

 If your glasses and crockery aren't coming out as clean as you'd expect, it's time for a deep clean

-kitchen with dishwasher and kettle
+A kitchen with an open, loaded dishwasher

-The good news is that once you know how to clean a dishwasher, it's actually pretty painless, and well worth the time and effort.
-Here's how to get your faithful dishwasher smelling fresh, looking like new and delivering pristine dishes time after time.
+Whether it's cleaning a dishwasher with vinegar or tackling the dishwasher filter, the good news is that once you know how to clean a dishwasher, it's actually pretty painless and well worth the time and effort.

 By regularly cleaning your machine, you can prevent the build of limescale, bacteria and odours, ensuring perfectly hygienic, fresh dishes.